-- Work from Anywhere adaptive home spaces & common areas required - Less Focus on the Car less commuting, fewer cars being sold, demand for alternative mobility options, walkable communities are desired - Sense of Place is Valued spaces that foster neighborliness, community support systems - Shared Economy is Expanding less individual stuff, downsizing, shared common spaces/tools - Retirement is Being Redefined multiple careers, slowdown rather than stop - Aging in Place is Preferred within diverse, multigenerational, active communities - Healthy Living is a Priority active lifestyles, access to local food systems, social connections - Younger Generation is deciding where they want to live and then they find or make work.
+- Work from Anywhere adaptive home spaces & common areas required - Less Focus on the Car less commuting, fewer cars being sold, demand for alternative mobility options, walkable communities are desired - Sense of Place is Valued spaces that foster neighborliness, community support systems - Shared Economy is Expanding less individual stuff, downsizing, shared common spaces/tools - Retirement is Being Redefined multiple careers, work slow-down rather than a full stop - Aging in Place is Preferred within diverse, multigenerational, active communities - Healthy Living is a Priority active lifestyles, access to local food systems, social connections - Younger Generation is deciding where they want to live and then they find or make work.
 In the past it was find a job and move.